2026 Lambeth London Borough Council election

 Greens

-During the campaign, the Green Party faced controversy over a candidate standing in Streatham St Leonards ward.
-Saiqa Ali, the Green Party's candidate in Streatham St Leonards — the party's strongest ward on Lambeth Council, where all three sitting councillors are Green — came under scrutiny after The Spectator reported on social media posts attributed to her Instagram account. spectator The posts included an image of a masked, armed fighter described as wearing a Hamas headband, captioned "Long live the Resistance," as well as a depiction of the Earth being crushed by a serpent bearing the Star of David, and a repost of a mural widely condemned as antisemitic, which had previously drawn criticism when Jeremy Corbyn was found to have engaged with it in 2018. spectator Following contact from The Spectator, Ali's Instagram account was set to private. spectator Questions were also raised about whether Ali met the residency or workplace requirements to stand in Lambeth, as her nomination papers listed a home address in the neighbouring borough of Croydon.[18]
+During the campaign, the Green Party faced controversy over its candidate in Streatham St Leonard's ward on Lambeth Council — the party's strongest ward in the borough, where all three sitting councillors are Green.
+Saiqa Ali came under scrutiny after The Spectator reported on social media posts attributed to her Instagram account.
+The posts included an image of a masked, armed fighter described as wearing a Hamas headband, captioned "Long live the Resistance"; a depiction of the Earth being crushed by a serpent bearing the Star of David; and a repost of a mural widely condemned as antisemitic, which had previously drawn criticism when Jeremy Corbyn was found to have engaged with it in 2018.
+Following contact from The Spectator, Ali's Instagram account was set to private.
+Questions were also raised about whether Ali met the residency or workplace requirements to stand in Lambeth, as her nomination papers listed a home address in the neighbouring borough of Croydon.[21]

 Results by ward